This post may contain affiliate links. Please read my privacy policy.

-Pan Mee (板面) is a popular Hakka noodle dish in Malaysia, especially in central and southern part of Malaysia where most Hakka people reside.
+Pan Mee (板面) is one of the most popular Malaysian recipes.
+It’s a Hakka noodle dish, especially in central and southern part of Malaysia where most Hakka people or ke jia ren (客家人) reside.

 Hakka Pan Mee is made with a simple flour-based dough, with anchovy broth, and topped with crispy fried anchovies, ground pork, shiitake mushrooms, and some vegetables.